dsaidgovsg/terraform-modules/modules/elasticsearch/README.md

 # AWS Elasticsearch module

-This modules creates an Elasticsearch cluster in a domain, with (optional) redirection service to allow easy access to Kibana web interface.
+This modules creates an Elasticsearch cluster in a domain without Consul service discovery or redirection to Kibana.
+This module should be run before Core and Fluentd so that Fluentd can send logs to Elasticsearch.

-## Registered `consul` service name

-The registered `consul` service name is `elasticsearch`, and the default port used is `443`.

-The actual VPC service and port are registered in `consul`.
-Any other services that require Elasticsearch service should always use the actual VPC service name, since the service is hosted under SSL and the SSL certificate to accept is registered under the VPC name (and not the `consul` service name).

 ## Default Access Policy